eecworld/cityworks-qa/README.md

 ## Installation

-Copy the entire contents of this project to a web-accessible location on the host server where Cityworks is intalled.
+Copy the entire contents of this project to a web-accessible location on the host server where Cityworks is installed.
 If git is installed on the destination machine, the following command can be used to deploy the project with git:

     git clone https://watchstevedrum@bitbucket.org/watchstevedrum/sacdou-cityworks-qa-plugin.git